Embrace Change: Harnessing Vulnerability for Personal Growth

 And sometimes, something has got to give.

-So I found myself at a crossroads and thinking of that Robert Frost poem, The Road Not Taken.
+As the situation would have it, I found myself at a crossroads (and thinking of that Robert Frost poem, The Road Not Taken).

 It’s times like these that we need to ask ourselves the hard questions and stay open to the answers that come.